marcouberti/monstersdiscovery/README.md

-Monsters Discovery game for Samsung Galaxy Note
+Monsters Discovery game
 =================

 Android game.
 Monsters Discovery is an Android native drawing game.
-This project runs only on Samsung devices provided with the SPen.
+NOTE: the google play version without the SPen SDK is into the "googleplay" branch.